 Then—whoosh, we up and moved to Japan, and sailing became just a promise in my dad's eyes.
-When life drew us home, and to Michigan, he set out to build another small sailboat, this time a Wayfarer, and I was handy.
+When life drew us back to the states, and eventually to Michigan, Dad set out to build another small sailboat, this time a Wayfarer, and I was handy.

-The shop where he bought it needed help— and Dad, retired, was just the ticket.
-It was a labor of love.
+The shop where he bought it needed help— and Dad, newly retired, was just the ticket.
+It was a labor of love, from the get-go.

 By 1970, he had his hands full.
 I was away at college (studying to become something wonderful) when the phone rang.